carlosjedwab/python-checkers/README.md

 # QultureRocksChallenge-checkers
-This is a Checkers Game implementation as the solution to the Qulture Rocks's challenge
+This is a Checkers Game implementation as the solution to the Qulture Rocks's challenge selection process

 ## Prerequisites
 - python